Guide

 Permanent report link — never expires

-Direct from auction database — cannot be forged
+Direct from source — cannot be forged or altered

-The question of whether to pay for verification becomes very simple when you look at the numbers:
+The verification question becomes straightforward when you look at the numbers alongside the stakes:

 Cost of NOT verifying